Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

-i.e. a maximum across columns and an average across rows.
+The norm of convergence is called the $(2,\infty)$ norm: $ \frac{1}{m}\|\bhX-\bX\|^2_{2,\infty}=\max_{j\in [p]}\frac{1}{m}\|\hat{X}_{i,\cdot}-X_{\cdot,j}\|_2^2=\max_{j\in [p]} \frac{1}{m}\sum_{i=1}^m (\hat{X}_{ij}-X_{ij})^2 $ i.e. a maximum across columns and an average across rows.
 For any given variable $j\in[p]$, Theorem~\ref{theorem:cov} guarantees that data cleaning performs well on average across observations $i\in[m]$.
-Our rate requires both $m$ and $p$ to increase.
-Rather than a curse, there is \textit{blessing} of dimensionality: more repeated measurements improve the quality of data cleaning.
+Our rate requires both $m$ and $p$ to increase: more repeated measurements improve the quality of data cleaning.
 For the bound to be meaningful, $(r,\Delta_E)$ must be simultaneously well behaved, which is our key assumption.
 Recall that $(K_a,\kappa,\bar{K})$ quantify the level of corruption dependence within a row.
 As long as the dependence is weak, e.g. $(K_a,\kappa,\bar{K})$ scale as some power of $\ln(mp)$, this dependence in negligible.
-Our downstream results for the error-in-variable regression and balancing weight are predicated on this data cleaning guarantee.
-As such, the geometry used in data cleaning is the crux of the entire framework: signal is spectrally concentrated, while noise is spectrally diffuse, so we can concentrate out the noise.
+Our downstream results for the error-in-variable regression and balancing weight build on this data cleaning guarantee.
+Signal is spectrally concentrated, while noise is spectrally diffuse, so we can concentrate out the noise.